mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 Now `ember-cli-build` needs to be configured:

-- set `storeConfigInMeta` to false so configuration defined in `config/environment.js` is embedded directly with the application code as opposed to the default behavior where your configuration would be a part of some separate tag inside `index.html`
+- set `storeConfigInMeta` to `false` so configuration defined in `config/environment.js` is embedded directly with the application code as opposed to the default behavior where your configuration would be a part of some separate tag inside `index.html`,
-- use our defined plugin
+- use our defined plugin,
 - (optionally) set the Embroider static flags.

 ```js